Berberine: Benefits, Uses and Side Effects

 Obesity can increase the risk of type 2 diabetes, heart disease, high blood pressure, and high cholesterol.

 Some researchers believe that berberine works similarly to the drug metformin.
-In fact, a 2015 animal study even compared berberine and metformin and how they both appear to modify the gut microbiome in ways that may help metabolism [7].
+A 2015 study even compared berberine and metformin.
+They found that both appear to modify the gut microbiome in ways that may help metabolism [7].

-A 2015 study found that people with metabolic syndrome who took 200 milligrams of barberry three times a day saw a reduction in body mass index [8].
+A 2015 study found that people with metabolic syndrome who took 200 milligrams of barberry three times a day saw weight loss [8].

 A 2018 study suggests that berberine activates brown adipose (fat) tissue [8].
 This particular type of fat tissue helps the body to convert nutrients we consume into heat for our bodies.
-By increasing the activity of brown fat, it may help address metabolic dysfunction and conditions like obesity and metabolic syndrome.
+Increasing the activity of brown fat may help address metabolic dysfunction and conditions like obesity and metabolic syndrome.

 Berberine side effects

-Some mild side effects, reported by people taking berberine as a supplement, include upset stomach, constipation, nausea, a rash, and headaches.
+Some mild side effects have been reported by people taking berberine as a supplement.
+These include an upset stomach, constipation, nausea, a rash, and headaches.

 While no studies have reported serious adverse effects from berberine, its potential for causing them is high.
-Berberine can interfere with CYP2D6 and CYP3A4 enzymes, which are involved in metabolism and interact with drugs such as statins [10-11].
+Berberine can interfere with CYP2D6 and CYP3A4 enzymes.
+These are involved in metabolism and interact with drugs such as statins [10-11].

+The data for long term use of berberine is not available.
 More research is needed before it really should be considered, as the potential for dangerous interactions is there.
-However, if you do decide to take berberine and you experience any adverse effects, cease taking it immediately and consult your doctor.
+If you decide to take berberine and experience any adverse effects, cease taking it immediately and consult your doctor.

 Disclaimer

-This article is only a very brief summary, is not intended as an exhaustive guide, and is based on the interpretation of research data, which is speculative by nature.
+This article is only a very brief summary.
+It is not intended as an exhaustive guide and is based on the interpretation of research data.
+That data is speculative by nature.
 This article is not a substitute for consulting your physician about which supplements may or may not be right for you.
-We do not endorse supplement use nor any product or supplement vendor, and all discussion here is for scientific interest.

 Literature